How Not to Detect Prompt Injections with an LLM: Background and Related Work

 \section{Background and Related Work}

-In this section, we provide background on LLM-integrated applications and agents (Section~\ref{sec:LLM-integrated}), an overview of existing prompt injection attacks (Section~\ref{sec:prompt-injection}, and a summary of existing defenses against prompt injection---including KAD and Strong KAD defenses (Section~\ref{sec:defenses}). \\
+In this section, we present background on LLM-integrated applications and agents (Section~\ref{sec:LLM-integrated}), review existing prompt injection attacks (Section~\ref{sec:prompt-injection}), and summarize defenses against prompt injection—including KAD and Strong KAD (Section~\ref{sec:defenses}). \\